andreyhitoshi1997/clone-tabnews/README.md

 # clone-tabnews
-Proejto do tabnews do zero
+Projeto do tabnews do zero